thunchakorn/ThaiFilmReview/README.md

 - **Rating System**: Rate films on Cinematography, Direction, Acting, Screenplay/Story, Music/Score, and Overall Quality.
 - **Following/Follower**: User can follow other user to see new review on feed.
 - **Periodic update film**: New films are updated automatically.
+- **Notification**: Notify users when their reviews get liked or commented.

 ## Project Apps